annaesvensson/yellow-wiki/README.md

 The following arguments are available:

 `StartLocation` = location of wiki start page, `auto` for automatic detection
-`EntriesMax` = number of entries to show per shortcut, 0 for unlimited
+`ShortcutEntries` = number of entries to show per shortcut, 0 for unlimited
 `FilterTag` = show pages with a specific tag, `[wikipages]` only

 ## Examples